nialov/ALSA/README.rst

    easy when installing with ``pip`` (or ``poetry``) but less so when using ``conda``.
 Dependency specification in ``pyproject.toml`` must match ``conda`` environment.

+-  Configuration for training and prediction can be passed from command-line and from a ``json`` file for ridge-detection post-processing.
+Maybe all configuration could be passed from a single ``json`` file?
+Currently there's opportunity for confusion...